Giving Radio to the Romans

 - Referenced/averted in 'The Golden Crown'- Maegen decides that radios would be useless, and brings mini chocolate bars and ball-point pens to trade to the Romans instead.

 - Frederik Pohl wrote a short story "The Deadly Mission of Phineas Snodgrass", in which the title character gives the Romans modern medicine and agriculture... but not birth control.
 Oops.
+For added fun, the story explicitly mentions Lest Darkness Fall, to which it was written as a Take That.

 - A very short story Ask Caesar by Yevgeny Lukin and Lubov Lukina is an attorney's speech in court.
 His client is accused of attempting to change history by teaching modern science (up to quantum physics) to Cro-Magnons.
 "But did it change anything?
 No." Except for some insignificant details, like the fact that Gaius Julius Caesar has been diced with lasers.